-The information on this page applies after EU exit if the UK leaves the EU without a deal.
-It will be updated if a deal is agreed.
+The UK is leaving the EU.
+This page tells you about sanctions regimes after Brexit if the UK leaves the EU without a deal, and will be updated if anything changes.

 The international counter-terrorism sanctions regime